Phishing Attacks: What Your Business Needs to Know to Stay Protected

 Unfortunately, there isn’t a simple software solution that will stop these attacks.
 The ultimate solution is a combination of awareness, education, and constant vigilance.
 There are some solutions you can pursue, such as using a one way contact form on your website, that will route the request to an email without opening your company directory, and you should look at implementing them.
 Perhaps one of the best options is to work with a cybersecurity professional to make sure that all of your bases are covered and your vulnerabilities are addressed.
 Whatever you do, make sure you are talking within your organization about phishing attacks and don’t be caught off guard.

-We hope this primer on what you need to know about phishing helps you and your business.
-As always, if you have any questions, feel free to reach out.
+We hope this primer on phishing will help you and your business.
+As always, if you have any questions, feel free to contact us.

 When You’re Busy, Technology Just Needs to Work